centrifuge/cps/cps/CP1/CP1.md

 Tags: cp1.2
 ```
-#### Body of the RFC must contain:
+### Body of the RFC must contain:
 ```
-Proposal type: CP1.2
+Uses component: CP1.2
 Author(s): Forum handle(s) of author(s)
-Impacts: [link to the CP1 where mandate was obtained] Date proposed: yyyy-mm-dd
+Impacts: [link to the CP where mandate was obtained] Date proposed: yyyy-mm-dd

 Short Summary